»

 Bottom Line

 Work doesn’t have to feel draining … and it’s possible to find a new path, even while you’re working at “day job.”
-It takes a little creativity, and a bit of perseverance for the short-term.
+It takes some creativity and perseverance, for sure, in the short-term.
 And it usually means letting in some help.

 Picture of Val Nelson